davidhkates/MySmartApps/MotionControl/README.md

-# Group Control
+# Motion Control

-Turn groups of lights on and off from main switch
+Turn light on and off using motion sensor based on time of day and state of other controls

 ## File Structure